drivendataorg/cookiecutter-data-science/docs/docs/index.md

     cookiecutter https://github.com/drivendata/cookiecutter-data-science -c v1
     ```

-!!! info "Changes in v2"
+!!! info "Use the ccds command-line tool"

     Cookiecutter Data Science v2 now requires installing the new `cookiecutter-data-science` Python package, which extends the functionality of the [`cookiecutter`](https://cookiecutter.readthedocs.io/en/stable/README.html) templating utility.
 Use the provided `ccds` command-line program instead of `cookiecutter`.